1

 • Strong work/family and employee assistance programs

 Founded in 1958, Network Adjusters has built a reputation as a leading provider of insurance claims administration and independent adjusting services.
-Serving the insurance industry for nearly seven decades, Network Adjusters, Inc. brings together the best elements of third-party claims administration and independent adjusting services.
-From our primary offices in New York and Denver, to our national network of experts, our superior experience and ongoing training are the keys to successfully managing our clients claims and handling specialized insurance needs.
-All our Claim Directors have extensive backgrounds working with major insurance carriers, giving us a thorough understanding of factors critical claims handling.
+Serving the insurance industry for almost seven decades, Network Adjusters, Inc. brings together the best elements of third-party claims administration and independent adjusting services.
+From our primary offices in New York and Denver to our national network of experts, our superior experience and ongoing training are the keys to successfully managing our clients claims and handling specialized insurance needs.
+All of our Claim Directors have extensive backgrounds working with major insurance carriers, giving us a thorough understanding of factors critical claims handling.
 It all adds up to measurable results—the proof is in our extensive track record of settled claims and unmatched recovery abilities.